-The school district assures that, to the maximum extent possible, children with disabilities are educated with children who are not disabled and participate with non-disabled children in nonacademic and extracurricular services and activities.
+The school district assures that, to the maximum extent possible, children with disabilities are educated alongside their typically developing peers.
+This includes academic, non-academic, and extracurricular opportunities.

 BEHAVIORAL EXPECTATIONS AND CONSEQUENCES

 Manchester Essex Regional School District generally follows the concept of progressive discipline.
 Typically, repeat offenses will result in sanctions of increasing severity.
 However, the school reserves the right to impose more serious consequences for violations of a serious nature regardless of the student's prior disciplinary record.
 Penalties for failure to comply with the school rules and regulations include loss of privileges, recess/lunch detention, after-school detention, suspension from school activities including but not limited to after-school events, field trips, etc., in-school suspension, out-of-school suspension, and expulsion.